Art & Design

 AR 249 Glass I3

 Glass as an artist's material.
-Techniques include,3-D sculpture, fusing, slumping, integration of,materials and installation.
-Yearly offering.
+Techniques include 3-D sculpture, fusing, slumping, integration of materials and installation.
+Fall semester and periodic Spring semester.
 Fee.

 AR 258 Introduction to Art and Design3

-AR 261H History of Renaissance and Baroque Art3
+AR 261H Renaissance and Baroque Art in Italy3

-A survey tracing the roots of contemporary art,,beginning with the modern works produced in the,mid-19th century.
-Discussion and analysis focus,on a wide range of traditional, non-traditional,,and experimental media and techniques employed by,modern artists to create unique visual,expressions.
-Also listed as AR 363.
-All required,books provided.
+A survey tracing the roots of contemporary art, beginning with the modern works produced in the mid-19th century.
+Discussion and analysis focus on a wide range of traditional, non-traditional, and experimental media and techniques employed by modern artists to create unique visual expressions.
+All required books provided.
 Fee.

 AR 266 Art and Identity in the United States3